Weird-Ghosts/www/content/apply/index.md

 2. **Familiarize yourself** with our mandate of social impact, and supporting studio development rather than single projects.

 #col2
 Applications for the Baby Ghosts program will open **September 1**.
-Join our mailing list to be notified when applications open and to receive the link to the info session!
+[Subscribe to our mailing list](# "Click to subscribe"){:onclick="document.getElementById('mailing-list').scrollIntoView({ behavior: 'smooth' });"} to be notified when applications open and to receive the link to the info session!

 Applications for Early funding are currently closed.
 Please [get in touch](mailto:hello@weirdghosts.ca){.underline .font-bold} if you have any questions or would like to be notified when they open.
-Applications for our [Baby Ghosts program](/baby-ghosts) will open soon across Canada.

 <!-- :apply-now-button -->